foundation-for-environmental-monitoring/Caddisfly-hardware/README.md

 Copyright (C) Stichting Akvo (Akvo Foundation)

-As with the software, the Akvo Caddisfly hardware is free: you can redistribute it and modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License or any later version.
+As with the software, the Caddisfly hardware is free: you can redistribute it and modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License or any later version.

-Akvo Caddisfly is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Caddisfly is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.